 I avoided thinking about my own experiences.
 After all, they were tame compared to all those people who had really suffered.
 Definitely not worth making a fuss about.

 For years I told myself that everything I’d seen and done made me more resilient.
 Further denial.
-Maybe in some ways it did.
+Maybe in some ways, it did.
 However, when my fighting-back-the-tears-in-a-meeting moment happened again the next day, it was time to admit that maybe I was not as resilient as I thought.
 That maybe I should speak to someone.

 So, probably some 15 years too late, I mentioned to my wife and my line manager that I wasn’t okay.
 The sky did not fall on my head.
 What happened next is a story for another day, but I finally sought help to come to terms with how I’d been affected.

-Like the permanent muscle weakness after a sport injury, I know that I will be mentally susceptible in some extreme situations or subjects.
+Like the permanent muscle weakness after a sports injury, I know that I will be mentally susceptible in some extreme situations or subjects.
 I don’t try to avoid them but sometimes I warn colleagues or a lecture audience if I find a topic highly sensitive.
 Life goes on.

 If you are ever aware that what you are saying and presenting to the world is absolutely not what you are feeling or experiencing on the inside, pause for a minute.
 Especially if you have experiences in your past that others might describe as traumatic.
 You wouldn’t describe them that way, obviously, because you don’t get affected like other people do.
 But just in case, you might consider talking to someone about it.
-Ideally before 15–20 years have passed.
+Ideally, before 15–20 years have passed.